How the Democratic Candidates Stand Apart on Standing Together

 While those around Warren have long suggested that her ideological vision and plans position her well to bring the party’s factions together, her surrogates only started saying this out loud in so many words in recent weeks.
 Upon returning to Iowa from the impeachment trial this weekend, Warren herself joined in.
 “We will, we must come together to defeat Donald Trump,” she said in Cedar Rapids on Saturday, a few hours before brushing off a question about Tlaib in Iowa City: “In the primaries, people can get heated.
 But what’s important is we come together as a party.
 Because we have one really important job, and that is to beat Donald Trump.”
 In Cedar Rapids, she tried to prove the point by listing the former candidates whose onetime staffers have since joined her campaign (Cory Booker, Kamala Harris, Julián Castro, Kirsten Gillibrand, and Steve Bullock), and in Iowa City her introduction included one of the state’s most prominent Sanders 2016 supporters and one of its best-known Clinton 2016 backers.
 In case that wasn’t enough, the campaign started distributing new signs that said, simply, “UNITE THE PARTY.”

 Buttigieg, meanwhile, has often spoken of his wish to win over “future former Republicans,” especially in the parts of the state that went for Trump in 2016 after backing Barack Obama.
-But in the closing stretch, he’s also leaned further into his central pitch about generational change even within the Democratic Party, often emphasizing, “This is no time to get caught up in reliving arguments from before,” and “the less 2020 resembles 2016 in our party, the better.”
+But in the closing stretch, he’s also leaned further into his central pitch about generational change even within the Democratic Party, often emphasizing, “This is no time to get caught up in reliving arguments from before,” and “The less 2020 resembles 2016 in our party, the better.”
 In recent days, this looks more like a shot at Sanders than ever.
-“I hear Senator Sanders calling for a kind of politics that says you’ve got to go all the way here and nothing else counts,” Buttigieg has taken to saying, making the case that such a posture excludes moderates and Iowans who are curious about Democrats, but not convinced.
+“I hear Senator Sanders calling for a kind of politics that says you’ve got to go all the way here and nothing else counts,” Buttigieg has taken to saying, making the case that such a posture excludes moderates and Iowans who are curious about Democrats but not convinced.
 Yet the former mayor also felt heat from Biden, whose recent ad campaign insisting that now is no time to take a risk was partially targeted at voters deciding between the two of them.
 “I hear Vice-President Biden saying that this is no time to take a risk on someone new.
 But history has shown us that the biggest risk we could take with a very important election coming up is to look to the same Washington playbook and recycle the same arguments, and expect that to work against a president like Donald Trump, who is new in kind,” Buttigieg replied in Decorah on Thursday.

 For his part, Biden sees little upside to directly going after Buttigieg, clearly believing his initial line worked and that wavering voters got the message.
 Still, his allies bristled at his opponent’s suggestion: “With all due respect to the mayor, that’s not how this process works.
 You don’t walk in and basically say, ‘I’m now elected, and this is the way it’s going to be.’
-We’ve seen what that’s like with President Trump,” Biden’s top Iowa surrogate, former governor and agriculture secretary Tom Vilsack, told me after the former vice-president spoke in Waukee last week.
+We’ve seen what that’s like with President Trump,” Biden’s top Iowa surrogate, former governor and Agriculture secretary Tom Vilsack, told me after the former vice-president spoke in Waukee last week.
 “Anybody who suggests that somehow you don’t need a lot of experience to navigate the world just doesn’t quite understand.
 On any given day, the president will be dealing with a pandemic in Asia, a cyberattack in Europe, a terrorist attack in the Middle East, and gun-violence activity here.
 I mean, you have to be able to pick up the phone, and when you’re talking to a world leader, that world leader needs to know who you are.”

 Biden, though, did briefly venture further into Sanders criticism than he has in months last week, while making a final push among older voters deciding between the two of them.
 He called the contrasts between them “self-evident,” pointing out, “I’m a Democrat,” before bringing up Sanders’s “record on guns”: “The fact that he gave the gun manufacturers an exemption that no other, no other industry in the world — in the United States — has, I think he regrets having done that.”
 As Biden amped up his pressure on Sanders, the election cycle’s first Democrat-on-Democrat attack ad was starting to play in the state, questioning Sanders’s general-election viability and even mentioning his recent heart attack.
 Sanders, who was in Washington for the impeachment trial at the time but soon returned to Iowa, never personally responded to Biden’s comments, eager not to muddy his closing message.